onethawt/reverseengineering-reading-list/README.md

 # Reverse Engineering Reading List
 If any of the links are down and you can't retrieve them on [archive.org](http://archive.org), [contact me](http://one.thawt.io/contact/) and I can give you a copy of the document.

+## Software & Libraries
+* [IDA Pro](https://www.hex-rays.com/products/ida/): The **KING** IDA is a Windows, Linux or Mac OS X hosted multi-processor disassembler and debugger that offers so many features it is hard to describe them all.

+* [Capstone](http://www.capstone-engine.org/): Capstone is a lightweight multi-platform, multi-architecture disassembly framework.
+Our target is to make Capstone the ultimate disassembly engine for binary analysis and reversing in the security community.

+* [Hopper](https://www.hopperapp.com/): Hopper is a reverse engineering tool for OS X and Linux, that lets you disassemble, and decompile your 32/64bits Intel Mac, Linux, Windows and iOS executables!
+Based on capstone, scriptable.

+* [Radare2](http://www.radare.org/): Portable reversing framework for disassembly, debugging, forensics, etc. Based on capstone, scriptable.

 ## Android
 * [Offensive & Defensive Android Reverse Engineering](https://github.com/rednaga/training/tree/master/DEFCON23)